Antarctica & Arctic

 Welcome to the neon city in the Nevada desert, Las Vegas.
 This brash, iconic city offers travellers the chance to explore the over-the-top casinos, see a show, shop or simply indulge in a spot of people watching.
 A welcome meeting will be held at approximately 18:00 hrs in the evening with free time afterwards to explore the cityscape at night and see the neon lights in all their glory.

-After leaving Las Vegas, drive through the Mojave Desert before arriving in the State of Utah and your destination for today, Zion National Park.
-Zion Canyon was named by the early Mormon settlers of Utah who thought of it as their `promised land'.
-Some of the best hiking in the desert terrain of Southwest USA can be found here, in and around the fertile Virgin River Gorge.
-With a two night stop, you'll have plenty of time to explore.
-Upon arrival your leaders will take you on a walk by The Narrows, a stunning water channel where you'll witness some outstanding scenery.
-This makes for the perfect introduction to your American adventure.
+After leaving Las Vegas, stop for a view of the Hoover Dam before driving through the Mojave Desert for just over three hours into the State of Utah and your destination for today, Zion National Park.
+Zion Canyon was named by the early Mormon settlers of Utah who thought of it as their 'promised land'.
+Some of the best hiking in the desert terrain of southwest USA can be found here, in and around the fertile Virgin River Gorge.
+With two nights here, you will have plenty of time to explore.
+Upon arrival your leaders will take you on a walk by the narrows, a stunning water channel where you will no doubt get wet, but you'll witness some outstanding scenery, making it the perfect introduction to your American adventure.
+If you want to continue up the narrows, you will need to bring wetsuit style booties with you.

-With a full day to further explore the delights of Zion National Park there are various hikes to choose from, ranging from easy to strenuous.
-You can warm up by walking on one of the shorter, but equally as beautiful trails from the valley floor to view the magical Emerald Pools.
-You can also cool off from the summer sun by exploring the Riverside Walk but you'll need to bring (your own) wetsuit style boots with you.
-The challenging option is to ascend 760 metres (2,500ft.) to experience unbeatable panoramic views of the entire national park from the top of Angels Landing.
-Angels Landing is definitely not for the faint-hearted although, if you can hold your nerve on this fairly strenuous trail, fortune certainly favours the brave.
+With a full day to further explore the delights of Zion National Park there are various hikes to choose from, ranging from easy to strenuous ones.
+You can warm up your legs by walking on one of the shorter, but equally as beautiful trails from the valley floor to view the magical Emerald Pools.
+You can also cool off from the summer sun by exploring the Riverside Walk.
+The challenging option is to ascend 760 metres (2500 feet) to experience unbeatable panoramic views of the entire national park from the top of Angel's Landing.

 Today you travel south-east to the Navajo Nation's greatest treasure - Monument Valley.
 A sacred land to those who call it home, the red sandstone monoliths have been the backdrop to countless Western movies.
 After arriving at the hotel, you set out on a backcountry 4x4 (vans in winter) driving tour, heading deep into the heart of the valley.
 After stops to photograph both the famous and lesser-known sights in the park, you come to 'the end of the road'.
-Your local Navajo guide will then lead you even deeper into the park, where you'll visit places that very few non-Native Americans ever to get to see.
+Your local Navajo guide will then lead you even deeper into the park on foot where you'll be walking to explore places that very few non-Native Americans ever to get to see.
 Finish your day with yet another unforgettable sunset in the valley.

 View the Terms & Conditions